SanDisk’s 400GB microSD card is an Android phone’s best friend

 The SanDisk 400gb microSD card can hold up to 40 hours of 1080p HD video, Western Digital notes, and offers transfer speeds of up to 100mb/s.
 It’s also designed to comply with the A1 App Performance Class specification for flash memory, which means it can load and run apps faster when operating as adopted internal storage.

-Even though it offers so much added storage, the price won’t break the bank – at $250, it’s actually very reasonable for in terms of price per storage ratio.
+Even though it offers so much added storage, the price won’t break the bank – at $250, it’s actually very reasonable for in terms of price to storage ratio.
 It also comes with a 10-year limited manufacturer’s warranty, and should be available soon via SanDisk directly and all the usual retail suspects.
 Could be a perfect partner for the new Galaxy Note 8, if you happen to be picking one of those up.

 0